caelohm/raspi_terminal_button_interface/README.md

 # raspi_terminal_button_interface
 Script to interface LCD screen connected to Raspberry Pi (Video Player) with four buttons (Red, Blue, Yellow, Green).
 Terminal Output helps guide button presses to select .mp4/.mkv files to play using VLC.
+Videos sit on the SD card.
 [COMPLETED PROJECT]

 New implementations such as choosing the size of subtitle text, displaying when the skip length is changed, power from battery, and 3D printed or wood case would have been a nice addition.